hoijui/mlc/README.md

     args: ./README.md
 ```

-The action does uses [GitHub workflow commands](https://docs.github.com/en/actions/using-workflows/workflow-commands-for-github-actions) to highlight broken links:
+The action does uses [GitHub workflow commands](https://docs.github.com/en/actions/using-workflows/workflow-commands-for-github-actions)
+to highlight broken links:

 ![annotation](./docs/FailingAnnotation.PNG)

 ### Binary

-To integrate *mlc* in your CI pipeline running in a *linux x86_64 environment* you can add the following commands to download the tool:
+To integrate *mlc* in your CI pipeline running in a *linux x86_64 environment*,
+you can add the following commands to download the tool:

 ``` bash
 curl -L https://github.com/becheran/mlc/releases/download/v0.16.3/mlc-x86_64-linux -o mlc chmod +x mlc
 ```

+For example,
-For example take a look at the [ntest repo](https://github.com/becheran/ntest/blob/master/.github/workflows/ci.yml) which uses *mlc* in the CI pipeline.
+take a look at the [ntest repo](https://github.com/becheran/ntest/blob/master/.github/workflows/ci.yml),
+which uses *mlc* in the CI pipeline.

 ### Docker

-Use the *mlc* docker image from the [docker hub](https://hub.docker.com/repository/docker/becheran/mlc) which includes *mlc*.
+Use the *mlc* docker image from the [docker hub](https://hub.docker.com/repository/docker/becheran/mlc),
+which includes *mlc*.

 ## Usage

-Once you have *mlc* installed, it can be called from the command line.
-The following call will check all links in markup files found in the current folder and all subdirectories:
+Once you have *mlc* installed,
+it can be called from the command line.
+The following call will check all links in markup files
+found in the current folder and all subdirectories:

 ``` bash
 mlc